 1Password will help manage and keep all your passwords securely.
 You can create vaults within the platform to store sensitive information.
 And if your password is weak, it gives you recommendations for stronger ones.

-1Password encrypts your data using the same technology most banks use to secure customer data.
+1Password encrypts your data using the same technology best national banks use to secure customer data.
 And if you worry that 1 Password may master or store your password and sell it to the highest bidder, you’ll find comfort in the fact that they don’t master or store customer data.

 1Password has packages for families and single users.
 The family package is further divided into shared vaults and private vaults.
 You can try it for free for the first 14 days.
-After, it is $2.99 per month.
+After that, it is $2.99 per month.

 This is a collaboration and project management tool for small and large organizations.
 It enables you to add and assign tasks.
 Team members can easily share documents and files related to different tasks.
 It is highly customizable.
 You have the option to select the most applicable features.
 And if you don’t like the theme color, change it to something more appealing.

 ClickUp also makes it possible for you to create reminders for pending work/assignments.
 ClickUp wasn’t designed to only serve teams.
 Individual remote workers can use it to manage projects.
 For basic usage, the free version will suffice.
 For unlimited access, they charge $9 per month.

 If you employ freelancers or contractors who work remotely, Hubstaff is one of the best tools to track their productivity.
 You can monitor the activity levels of employees using their keyboard and mouse movements.

 The time tracking feature enables you to see how much time an employee has spent working on a project.
 It also lets you keep track of the different websites and apps employees are looking at during work hours.